Kejaman in Malaysia: Decreasing Language Ability and Uniplexity of Social Networks

 Author Biography

-Su Hie Ting, Universiti Malaysia Sarawak
+Su Hie Ting, Universiti Malaysia Sarawak, Malaysia

 Associate Professor Dr Su Hie TING is a lecturer at Universiti Malaysia Sarawak.
 She graduated with a PhD in Applied Linguistics from the University of Queensland, and has 250 publications on language use and identity, academic writing and communication strategies.
 She has given training on research writing and communication strategies.